Introduction

 SSS: (-)-Neoisomenthol (SSS)

-For more information on the applied computational level of theory, please inspect the individual element descriptions with the description
+For more information on the applied computational level of theory, please inspect the individual descriptions with the description

 attribute.

 This data can be used to simulate the NMR spectra of all diastereomers as explained earlier and compare them to experimental ones, e.g., to that of neomenthol available here.
 Due to the limited accuracy of DFT calculations, it is not always straightforward to identify the correct isomer if the exact structure of the experimental measurement is unknown, but the comparison with all four possibilities will provide valuable insights for structure elucidation.
+Furthermore, the postprocessing

 Input of molecular NMR parameters via a YAML file